eonil/swift-tree/README.md

 ====
 Eonil, 2019.

-A generalized key-value tree-map implementation.
+Some generalized key-value tree implementation.

 In many cases, it's hard to archive certain level of performance with plain tree structure, and you need unique identifiers for trees.
 In that case, you usually need key-value map-like tree structure.
 Here `OrderedTreeMap` provides such key-value tree-map structure.

 Getting Started
 -------------------
-Just initialize new `OrderedTreeMap` instance with root key-value pair, and get `OrderedTreeMap.Subtree` instance from `subtree` property.
+Just initialize new `EphemeralOrderedMapTree` instance with root key-value pair, and get `EphemeralOrderedMapTree.Subtree` instance from `subtree` property.

-    let a = OrderedTreeMap<Int,String>((111,"aaa"))
+    let a = EphemeralOrderedMapTree<Int,String>((111,"aaa"))
     var b = a.subtree

 You can insert key-value pairs like an `Array` instance.